| |

 In the past Buddhist Masters taught 'to listen to the listener', like

-the fourteenth century Japanese Zen Master Bassui (See
+the fourteenth century Japanese Zen Master Bassui (See Mud

-p.
+& Water p.
 159-164).
-Within Tibetan Buddhism the teachings of Guru Buddhapada
+Within Tibetan Buddhism the teachings

 In

-Satguru Baba Sawan Singh Ji Maharaj also know as Great Master (1858-1948),
+Satguru Baba Sawan Singh Ji Maharaj (1858-1948): "This Great

-path which is almost identical to Buddhist Tantrayana." ** The
+Yogi walked a Hindu Tantrayana path which is almost identical to Buddhist

-The Gateway
+hearing OHM, The Gateway

 to Nirvana of

-which the scriptures speak.
+which Buddhist and Hindu scriptures speak.

 ____________